 - (optional) Bulldog Clips for holding tapestry

-A colorful pacific northwesty-vibe wall tapestry chosen to fit my vibe and my colors was the perfect way to make this weirdly cave-like room a little more homey.
+A colorful pacific northwest-vibe wall tapestry chosen to fit my vibe and my colors was the perfect way to make this weirdly cave-like room a little cozier.
 The tapestry warms and softens the box-like feel of this room without closing it in.

 I discarded the metal hangers made for hanging the shoe storage on doors, then I used drywall screws to add a secure hanger for each of the grommets to hang on the wall.
 (If you’re going to store cleaning supplies, which can be heavy, you’ll want to be sure and attach screws to a wall stud)